mbadolato/iTerm2-Color-Schemes/README.md

 The scheme Solarized Darcula was inspired by the color theme created by [@rickhanlonii](https://github.com/rickhanlonii).
 There are two screenshots below; one with a background and one without.
 The background image is included in the backgrounds/ directory and the image must be manually set on the profile's Preferences->Window tab.
 It's hard to see from the screenshot, but it looks great!

 The theme Hurtado was found [here](https://github.com/juanghurtado/dotfiles).

+The theme Molokai was based on the [vim colorscheme](https://github.com/tomasr/molokai) of the same name.

 The theme Mokokai Soda was found [here](https://github.com/deepsweet/Monokai-Soda-iTerm).